balena-io/balena-cli/docs/balena-cli.md

 `balena organization list` command.

 The app's default device type is specified with the `--type` option.
-The `balena devices supported` command can be used to list the available device types.
+The `balena device-type list` command can be used to list the available device types.

 Interactive dropdowns will be shown for selection if no device type or